adfinis/openshift-etcd-backup/README.md

 ```

 The following options are used:
-* `backup.keepdays`: days to keep the backup
+* `backup.keepdays`: Days to keep the backup.
+Please note, that the number does not get validated.

-Changing can be done in the CronJob directly, with `spec:schedule`:
+Changing the schedule be done in the CronJob directly, with `spec.schedule`:
 ```
 oc edit -n etcd-backup cronjob/etcd-backup
 ```
+Default is `0 0 * * *` which means the cronjob runs one time a day at midnight.

 ## Update